How to interact with the data in VR

 “Reset threshold”

-Changing color map
+Changing colour map

-“color map plasma”
+“colour map plasma”

-“reset tranform”
+“reset transform”

 Changing ray marching settings